pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 #### Subscribing to multiple channels

-Use channel multiplexing.
-Wildcard Subscribe and Channel Groups also supported (requires Stream Controller enabled).
+Multiplexing allows subscribing to multiple channels by array.
+Wildcard Subscribe and Channel Groups also supported; enable Stream Controller add-on in Admin Portal.

 ```
 1

 ```

 #### Subscribing to a Presence channel

-Requires Presence add-on enabled.
-To subscribe to a channel’s Presence, append -pnpres (for example, my_channel-pnpres).
+Requires Presence add-on.
+Subscribe directly to channel-pnpres (for my_channel use my_channel-pnpres).

 ```
 1

 ```

 #### Sample Responses